run-ai/docs/docs/admin/runai-setup/config/org-cert.md

 ## Cluster Installation

+* Create the runai namespace if it does not exist.
 * Add the public key to the `runai` namespace
 ```
 kubectl -n runai create secret generic runai-ca-cert \